Oz web app for cloud agents import VideoEmbed from '@components/VideoEmbed.astro'; The [Oz web app](https://oz.warp.dev) provides a visual interface for managing cloud agents. You can start runs, browse agents and skills, create schedules, configure environments, and set up integrations—all without

 You can skip onboarding at any time to go directly to the Runs page.

 The Runs page (/runs) is your central view for monitoring cloud agent activity.
-It shows all runs across your account, including those triggered from the CLI, API, integrations, and schedules.
+It shows runs across your account and team, where applicable, including those triggered from the CLI, API, integrations, and schedules.

 Run details